kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 ### Kubelet

-Kubelet gets QoS-class resource assignment from the [PodSpec](#podspec) and translates these into corresponding `QoSResources` data in the CRI API.
+Kubelet gets QoS-class resource assignment from the [PodSpec](#podspec) and translates these into corresponding `QOSResources` data in the CRI API.
 This is ContainerConfig message at container creation time (CreateContainerRequest) and PodSandboxConfig at sandbox creation time (RunPodSandboxRequest).
-In practice, there is no translation, just copying key-value pairse.
+In practice, there is no translation, just copying key-value pairs.

 Kubelet will receive the information about available QoS-class resources (the types of reqources and their classes) from the runtime over the CRI API (new Resources field in [RuntimeStatus](#runtimestatus) message).
-The kubelet updates the new QoSResources field in [NodeStatus](#nodestatus) accordingly, making QoS-class resources on the node visible to users and the kube-scheduler.
+The kubelet updates the new QOSResources field in [NodeStatus](#nodestatus) accordingly, making QoS-class resources on the node visible to users and the kube-scheduler.
 This information is dynamic, i.e. the available QoS-class resources (or their properties) may change over time.
 QoS-class resource names must be unique, i.e.